bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/push.md

 As mentioned above, `push` is intentionally generic, and we can use that to our advantage. `Array.prototype.push` can work on an object just fine, as this example shows.

-Note that we don't create an array to store a collection of objects.
+Note that we don’t create an array to store a collection of objects.
 Instead, we store the collection on the object itself and use `call` on `Array.prototype.push` to trick the method into thinking we are dealing with an array—and it just works, thanks to the way JavaScript allows us to establish the execution context in any way we want.

     let obj = {
         length: 0,